 Purpose and Planet: Redefining Sustainable Business for a Better World

-How to Change the Rules with a Sustainable Business Degree
+How to Change the Game with a Sustainable Business Degree

 What can we do about the negatives of capitalism?

-Yet, the reality is undeniable: there are 8 billion people on this planet, half of whom live on less than $10 a day, each striving for a better quality of life and increased consumption.
+Yet, the reality is undeniable: there are 8 billion people on this planet, half of whom live on less than $10 a day, each striving for a better quality of life.
 While education can raise awareness about sustainability and government policies can set important rules, business remains the core mechanism through which humanity meets its needs.

 This reality underscores the urgent need to radically reimagine the way business operates.
 Companies must transform how they produce and deliver goods and services, achieving dramatic—truly radical—reductions in environmental impact and embracing circular production models.
 At the same time, they must reinvent their approach to people, treating workers, communities, and suppliers with justice and respect.
 After all, no company can lead on environmental sustainability without also being socially responsible.